tristerry08-coder/Navio/docs/INSTALL.md

 Reconfigure the project to use your developer signing keys:

-- Open `xcode/omim.xcworkspace` in Xcode.
+- Open `xcode/CoMaps.xcworkspace` in Xcode.
-- Click on the "Maps" project and select the "OMaps" target.
+- Click on the "Maps" project and select the "CoMaps" target.
 - Open "Signing & Capabilities" tab.
-- Choose a unique bundle identifier (not app.organicmaps.debug) and your team.
+- Choose a unique bundle identifier (not app.comaps.debug) and your team.
 - Select "Automatically manage signing".
-- Click on "OMapsTests" target.
+- Click on "CoMapsTests" target.
 - Choose a unique bundle identifier based on the one you chose previously (e.g. app.comapsdev.tests) and your team.
-- Click on "OMapsWidgetExtension" target.
+- Click on "CoMapsWidgetExtension" target.
 - Choose a unique bundle identifier based on the one you chose previously (e.g. app.comapsdev.debug.widgetextension) and your team.

 If you want to run CoMaps on a real device, you have to remove the CarPlay entitlement.
-Open `iphone/Maps/OMaps-Debug.entitlements` and remove the `com.apple.developer.carplay-maps` entry.
+Open `iphone/Maps/CoMaps-Debug.entitlements` and remove the `com.apple.developer.carplay-maps` entry.
 Now you can sign your app again in the "Signing & Capabilities" tab.
 Testing CarPlay on a real device requires [requesting entitlements from Apple](https://developer.apple.com/documentation/carplay/requesting_carplay_entitlements).

 ### Building and running

-Open `xcode/omim.xcworkspace` in Xcode.
+Open `xcode/CoMaps.xcworkspace` in Xcode.

-Select "OMaps" product scheme.
+Select "CoMaps" product scheme.

 - Choose "Your Mac (Designed for iPad)" to run on Mac without using Simulator.
 - Choose either "iPhone _" or "iPad _" to run in the Simulator.